 Along with Mr. Stotz, the Gehron brothers rounded up 30 kids, 12 years and under.
 They formed three teams, found sponsors, and on June 6, 1939, played the first Little League game in history.
 Mr. Gehron played second base, and Major was the left fielder for Lycoming Dairy, which lost 23-8 that day to Lundy Lumber.

-Mr. Gehron is survived by four sons, James, Michael, Daniel, and Matthew; three grandchildren, Laura, Carolyn, and Cheryl; and three great-grandchildren.
+Mr. Gehron is survived by four sons, James, Michael, Daniel, and Matthew; three grandchildren, Laura, Carolyn, and Julie; and three great-grandchildren.